 When Renée bought The Cotton Tavern in November 2004, she already had her historic Hamptons home but she decided to splash out on the $1.32 million farmhouse and divide her time between the two properties.
-The Connecticut farmhouse was built in 1770 and came with 39 acres of land.

 The main house wasn’t humungous and only had three bedrooms, but it boasted bags of character.
 In total, it had seven fireplaces.
 Renée kept the look and feel of the place traditional with a country kitchen and wood-panelled library.